Alvin E. Roth: Teaching

 Roth has taught a variety of courses in Economics.
 In the early 2000s, together with Paul Milgrom, Roth taught the first graduate course on Market Design, which brought together topics on auctions, matching, and other related areas.
 The market design course has served as a basis for many similar graduate courses across the US and around the world, and has helped jump-start the field of Market Design.

 Over his career, he had advised over four dozen doctoral students and about the same number of post-doctoral fellows.
 Many of his students have gone on to prolific research careers, and many has won major awards in the field including a John Bates Clark Medalist, a Nakahara Prize laureate, a Gottfried Wilhelm Leibniz Prize winner and an Oskar-Morgenstern Medalist.
 Roth has received teaching awards from University of Illinois, University of Pittsburgh, and Harvard University.

 Personal life

 Roth is married to Dr Emilie Roth and has two sons.

 Emilie Roth is a psychologist specialized in cognitive engineering.
 His elder son, Aaron Roth, is the Henry Salvatori Professor of Computer and Cognitive Science at the University of Pennsylvania.
-As of 2023, his younger son, Ben Roth, is an assistant professor of Business Administration at Harvard Business School.
+As of 2023, his younger son, Ben Roth, is an associate professor of Business Administration at Harvard Business School.